 Isometrics, such as the isometric squat, is one of the most underutilized exercises.
 Too often, mainstream media depicts those who favor explosive power movements and other traditional exercises such as cardio and yoga.
-However, by incorporating the isometric squat and other isometric exercises into your training routine, you miss out on a simple way to build muscle endurance.
+However, by not incorporating the isometric squat and other isometric exercises into your training routine, you miss out on a simple way to build muscle endurance.

 Isometric squats belong to a group of exercises that utilize contractions without moving the joints.
 When using an isometric position, your muscles will push or pull against each other and thus create resistance.
 By placing this constant tension on your muscles, you will improve your overall muscle endurance.
 Moreover, isometrics can support your isotonic exercises (weightlifting).